 HOW TO USE: Use AM and PM.
 On cleansed skin apply a thin layer to face and neck after preferred serums.
 Also suitable for décolletage and hands.

 In addition to these hero products, other preventative measures you can take are:

 When starved of hydration, the skin begins to shrivel.
-We can keep the skin looking plump with hydrating serums and moisturizers designed to lock the moisture beneath the surface and plump the cells.
+We can keep the skin looking plump with hydrating ANTI-AGEING serums and moisturisers designed to lock the moisture beneath the surface and plump the cells.

 Find yourself squinting or frowning a lot?
 Be mindful of relaxing your facial muscles whenever you notice.
 Of course, continue to smile as much as possible though.

 Keeping healthy on the inside transcends to your outside so be conscious with diet, exercise and consumption habits to give your skin an extra helping hand.

 5. REFINE YOUR ROUTINE

 You can technically never be too young to take on an anti-ageing routine even in the sense of building in an SPF to your daily routine.
 We advise aiming for prevention in your early 20s and more targeted ingredients such as retinoids and peptides from mid-20s onwards.